MSc International Business Management

 MSc International Business Management is a conversion degree programme led by academics from Edinburgh Business School.
 It introduces the study of business and management to graduates and professionals from non-management backgrounds who wish to enhance their careers.

 This degree introduces vital business knowledge to those with limited academic experience in the subject and provides an opportunity to develop versatile management skills in just one year of study.
-Coupled with specialist learning in the area of tourism, it develops modern management skills to complement existing knowledge and prepare graduates for a career shift or management role.
+Coupled with specialist learning in key areas of business, it develops modern management skills to complement existing knowledge and prepare graduates for a career shift or management role.

 |Semester 1: (September - December)||Semester 2 (January - April)|